IBBY Canada

-IBBY Canada is the Canadian National Section of the International Board on Books for Young People, a non-profit organization which represents an international network of people who are committed to bringing children and books together.
+IBBY Canada is the Canadian National Section of the International Board on Books for Young People, a non-profit organization.

-The mission of IBBY Canada is to introduce Canadian children's literature to the world and to promote exceptional international children's literature in Canada.
 A national organization with representation from coast to coast, IBBY Canada's members include authors, illustrators, publishers, parents, teachers, librarians, booksellers, and academics.
 Membership is connected through regional councillors, a newsletter, and through programs and activities initiated by both IBBY Canada and their international partners.

 IBBY Canada was established in 1980.

 Organization

 The IBBY Canada executive consists of volunteers from the Canadian children's literature communities, including those who work in publishing or are librarians, booksellers, authors, and academics.
 The executive holds meetings every three months.
 Members are invited to attend the annual general meeting, which is usually held in Toronto in February.

 Awards

 IBBY Canada administers several awards recognizing contributions to Canadian children's literature, including: